About Joshua Mallett

 Ever since I was a kid, I would dream of the day I could afford to make professional looking films that had that cinematic look.
 I used to run around my yard with my Grandmother’s Quasar camcorder in the early 90’s making my own homemade movies, but they never seemed to look like those in Hollywood.
 In fact, I am STILL perfecting the craft to this day, even when I have all of the resources.
 I was fascinated with being both in front of the camera and behind it.
 My uncle always had his video camera around, and if I wasn’t annoying him to constantly ‘make me disappear’ (by recording me, quickly turning the camera off, leaving the frame, then having him turn it back on), I was asking him to film our home made horror movies as I chased my little cousin around in a Michael Myers mask and a fake knife.
 I just wanted to make movies.

-In fact, the first job I ever had was shadowing my uncle at weddings for $50 a night, attempting to learn the trade as he videotaped them back in the VHS days.
+Uncle Efrain was the first hispanic editor hired by NBC News Chicago.
+The first job I ever had was shadowing him at weddings for $50 a night, attempting to learn the trade as he videotaped them back in the VHS days.
 But home video just had a look that I did not like.
 Unless I would have been able to afford tens of thousands of dollars worth of equipment (and let’s be honest, I grew up with a single mother trying to raise 4 boys), I was not going to achieve that cinematic Hollywood look that I so desired.
 As a result, I put those dreams on the backburner and started pursuing a music career at the age of 14.

 I fell in love with music just as much as I did with making movies.
 In fact, music is my life line.
 In the mid 90’s, at an early age, I found a way to record music digitally to my home computer.
 Essentially I was able to record music at a fraction of the cost of making films.
 I aspired to rock stages like many of my music idols and, before I graduated high school, I had launched my Independent Record Label RiP Records.
 With this, I started a music career professionally known as “Rip“.
 In 2004 I borrowed one of my uncles video camera’s to film my first ever music video; it was terrible.
 I attempted the same feat in 2008 and although it was a little better than the last, it still didn’t have that professional “Hollywood look” that I wanted.